 The annual report and accounts are prepared under the historical cost convention except for certain financial instruments which are measured at fair value.
-The annual report and accounts are prepared in USD which is the functional and presentational currency of the Syndicate.
-The annual report and accounts are presented in thousands of US Dollars (USD '000) unless otherwise stated.
+The annual report and accounts are prepared in Great British Pounds (GBP) which is the presentational currency of the Syndicate.
+The functional currency is US Dollars (USD).
+The annual report and accounts are presented in thousands of GBP (GBP '000) unless otherwise stated.